nopSolutions/nopCommerce-Docs/en/developer/tutorials/data-validation.md

 # Data Validation

 Data validation is the process of ensuring that a program operates on clean, correct and useful data.
-Most .NET developers use Data Annotation Validators.
-But nopCommerce uses Fluent Validation.
+Most .NET developers use `Data Annotation Validators`.
+But nopCommerce uses **`Fluent Validation`**.
 It's a small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules for your business objects.
 You have to complete two steps in order to add a validation to some models in nopCommerce:

-1. Create a class derived from AbstractValidator class and put all required logic there.
+1. Create a class derived from `AbstractValidator` class and put all required logic there.
 See the source code below to get an idea:

     ```csharp
     public class AddressValidator : BaseNopValidator<AddressModel>